mckinsey/vizro/vizro-core/changelog.d/20230925_180111_maximilian_schulz_quick_fix_warning.md

 ### Added

-- Add additional warnings in case of duplicate `model_manager` ID's to guide users if this occurs in a Jupyter Notebooks. ([#59](https://github.com/mckinsey/vizro/pull/59))
+- Add additional information in case of duplicate `model_manager` ID's to guide users if this occurs in a Jupyter Notebooks. ([#59](https://github.com/mckinsey/vizro/pull/59))

 <!--
 ### Changed